 Partners Bancorp Reports Results of Operations for the First Quarter 2023

-/EIN News/ -- SALISBURY, Md., May 01, 2023 (GLOBE NEWSWIRE) -- Partners Bancorp (NASDAQ: PTRS) (the “Company”), the parent company of The Bank of Delmarva (“Delmarva”), Seaford, Delaware, and Virginia Partners Bank (“Virginia Partners”), Fredericksburg, Virginia, reported net income attributable to the Company of $3.3 million, or $0.19 per diluted share, for the three months ended March 31, 2023, a $1.2 million or 57.9% increase when compared to net income attributable to the Company of $2.1 million, or $0.12 per diluted share, for the same period in 2022.
+SALISBURY, Md., May 01, 2023 (GLOBE NEWSWIRE) -- Partners Bancorp PTRS (the "Company"), the parent company of The Bank of Delmarva ("Delmarva"), Seaford, Delaware, and Virginia Partners Bank ("Virginia Partners"), Fredericksburg, Virginia, reported net income attributable to the Company of $3.3 million, or $0.19 per diluted share, for the three months ended March 31, 2023, a $1.2 million or 57.9% increase when compared to net income attributable to the Company of $2.1 million, or $0.12 per diluted share, for the same period in 2022.

 John W. Breda, the Company's President and Chief Executive Officer, commented, "Despite the impact of significant merger related expenses related to the pending merger with LINK, I am pleased with our start to 2023.
 During the first quarter of 2023, the Company generated loan growth of 1.4%, and finished the period maintaining strong asset quality.
 While the Company's net interest margin improved by 1.10% compared to the same period of 2022, we did experience a slight decline of 0.01% when compared to the fourth quarter of 2022.
 The Company's total deposits decreased by 2.0% as compared to December 31, 2022, representing minimal deposit outflow in the first quarter.
 As expected, given the impact of rising market interest rates, competition for deposits, increased borrowing costs, and negative banking industry developments, the Company experienced an increase in its overall cost of funds during the first quarter of 2023 by 0.33% when compared to the same period of 2022, and by 0.34% when compared to the fourth quarter of 2022.
 Despite these negative factors and banking industry developments, the Company remains well capitalized and its liquidity position and balance sheet remain strong."